4 Tips to Proper Portion Control

 Not good at portion control?
 Our dietitian offers 4 practical tips to help you eat the proper amount.

 It’s not always easy to keep our eyes from becoming bigger than our stomachs, but there are some things you can do to develop proper portion control.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Kristin Kirkpatrick, RD, a registered dietitian at Cleveland Clinic, has these suggestions:
+Registered dietitian Kristin Kirkpatrick, RD, offers these suggestions:

 Divvy up portions of foods like cereal or chips in sandwich bags and put them in a shoebox in the pantry.
 “Just seeing how much a portion is, as opposed to mindless picking at the bag, really does affect your portion control,” says Kirkpatrick.

 The bigger the plate, the more food you’ll probably put in it.

 After your family’s dinner is portioned out on plates, take all of the leftovers and put them directly into containers — before you even sit down to dinner.
 “Try to avoid a family-style type meal,” says Kirkpatrick.
 “Because when you have the bowls there and you’re getting kind of bored and you’re distracted, you start picking from them.”

 Kirkpatrick says you’re less likely to grab more food if you know you’ll have to go through the process of getting it out of the fridge, taking it from a container, and heating it up.